Over my years of betting and trading I have come into contact with a lot of different people that make money betting and trading.

 Matt: Everyone seems to be matched betting these days I would start with that.

 Start small and don’t put all your money in one bookmaker.
-Use trusted bookmakers that have been around for a while as they are quite a few shady ones that operate and will steal your money.
+Use trusted bookmakers that have been around for a while.
+As there are quite a few shady ones that operate and will steal your money.

 SST: Which bookmakers do you suggest using?